-The major shortcoming of text-based models is that when carrying out learning tasks, they convert each individual word or a series of words (known as n-grams, where n is the word count) into a vector or ‘token’.
-This is an issue when training a neural network on programs because as outlined in section 1.1, program grammars are unlimited.
-Different programs that solve the same problem in the same way might use completely different names to label variables, functions, classes, etc. For example, in fig 1.1a and fig 1.1b, both functions pictured here implement the bubble sort algorithm in the exact same way.
+The major shortcoming of text-based models is that they convert each word or a series of words (known as n-grams, where n is the word count) into a vector or ‘token’ when carrying out learning tasks.
+This is an issue when training a neural network on programs because program grammars are unlimited, as outlined in section 1.1.
+Therefore, different programs that solve the same problem in the same way might use completely different names to label variables, functions, classes, etc. For example, in fig 1.1a and fig 1.1b, both functions pictured here implement the bubble sort algorithm similarly.
 The only difference is that they have their variables and functions named differently.
 This difference means that to a neural network trained on text vectors, they are two completely different pieces of text.
-Alternatively, when represented by a tree or flowgraph, as in fig 1.2a and fig 1.2b, both programs have the same flowgraph representations.
+Alternatively, both programs have the exact flowgraph representations when represented by a tree or flowgraph, as in fig 1.2a and 1.2b.

 fig 1.1a: One way of implementing the Bubble Sort algorithm